-http://www.borowitzclark.com/wp-admin/post-new.phpCredit card debt is a common concern for consumers – the average American household owes more than $7,000 on their credit cards.
-For indebted households, that number rises to more than $15,000.
-Credit card debt carries interest rates in the range of 30%, making it difficult to ever repay what you owe.
-Filing for bankruptcy can help you wipe out your credit card debt.
+Credit card debt is a common concern for consumers.
+In 2022, the average American household with credit card debt owed more than $5,823.
+That’s a big problem, because interest rates on credit cards can be in the range of 30%, making it difficult to ever repay what you owe.

 When you file for bankruptcy, you get the protection of the automatic stay.
 The automatic stay halts all collection attempts, including lawsuits, wage garnishment, foreclosures, and repossessions.
 It lasts for the duration of the bankruptcy and is meant to give you time to get your finances in order.

 Consumers generally file under either Chapter 7 or Chapter 13.
 In a Chapter 7 bankruptcy, you turn over your nonexempt assets to the bankruptcy trustee.
 The trustee sells these assets and pays the proceeds toward your unsecured debt.
 However, most filers can protect all of their property using California’s bankruptcy exemptions.